integreat-io/integreat-transformers/README.md

 - `floor` and `ceil` is not affected by the `roundTowardsInfinity` property, and `floor` will always be away from +∞ and `ceil` towards +∞.
 This might change in the future

+### `split`

+**Forward:** Will split the given value when it makes sense to do so:

+- A string will be split into an array of segments by the given `size` property
+- A number will be converted to a string, and segmented as a string
+- An array will be split into an array of subarrays by the given `size`

+All other types will be left untouched, but we may add new ways to split values in the future.

+As an alternative to giving a split size in the `size` property, the `sizePath` property will get its value from the pipeline.
+If both `size` and `sizePath` are given, `size` will work as a default value when `sizePath` returns no number.
+If none of these are given, `split` will not split.

+Provide a `path` property to get a value at a path from the data, instead of using the data directly.

+**Reverse:** An array will be joined, either by concatinating strings or joining arrays.
+If not an array, the value will be returned untouched.

 ### `string`